-Its not a matter of if, or even when, it is happening now.
-PNC, Wells Fargo, Key Bank, BofA and Chase are experimenting with digital transformation now.
-What does you credit union/bank need to do to stay relevant in a digital economy?
+It’s not a matter of if or even when, it is happening now.
+PNC, Wells Fargo, Key Bank, BofA, and Chase are experimenting with digital transformation now.
+What does your credit union/bank need to do to stay relevant in a digital economy?

-2. Define where a digital transformation impacts for your organization – If it goes beyond website, social media, email, online banking, mobile banking, SEO ans SEM, what else does it include?
+2. Define where a digital transformation impacts for your organization – If it goes beyond the website, social media, email, online banking, mobile banking, SEO and SEM, what else does it include?

 3. Hiring right – Your employees must be digitally savvy.
-Part of the hiring process must be to understand their digital and web acumen.
+Part of the hiring process must be to understand their digital and web awareness.

 5. Streamline your processes – All processes touching the member need to be without unnecessary friction.
-In banking, process, procedure, risk management, underwriting, compliance and regulation is seen as friction by your members.
-Not all of it can be removed, but I submit there are a lot of steps we force our members to do that are unnecessary, optional, nice to haves and grandfathered into the process because “we’ve always done it that way”.
+In banking, process, procedure, risk management, underwriting, compliance, and regulation is seen as friction by your members.
+Not all of it can be removed, but I submit there are a lot of steps we force our members to do that are unnecessary, optional, nice to have and grandfathered into the process because “we’ve always done it that way.”
 The digital consumer expects a friction-less free process to purchase and problem resolution.

-Just because we are a credit union doesn’t mean our consumer doesn’t expect a frictionless, accurate, trustworthy and “friendly” experience like they will find with other retailers.
+Just because we are a credit union doesn’t mean our consumer doesn’t expect a frictionless, accurate, trustworthy and “friendly” experience as they will find with other retailers.
 I purposely put friendly in quotes because the consumer sees friendly differently today than they did with the mom and pop stores (banks) of the past.
-Today friendly can be realized via digital channels, modicons, avatars and live chat and video, not just through face-to-face engagement.
+Today friendly can be realized via digital channels, emoticons, avatars, and live chat and video, not just through face-to-face engagement.

 The world of Big Data and online intimacy is here now.
 Our consumers will be driven to decisions with the digital pieces whether we are ready or not.